 Adolescents are developmentally at a difficult crossroad.
 Their needs for autonomy and independence and their evolving decisional capacity intersect and compete with their concrete thinking processes, risk-taking behaviors, preoccupation with self-image, and need to fit in with their peers.
 This makes it challenging to attract and sustain adolescents' focus on maintaining their health, particularly for those with chronic illnesses.
 These challenges are not specific to any particular transmission mode or stage of disease.
-Thus, irrespective of disease duration or mode of HIV transmission, every effort must be made to engage and maintain adolescents in care so they can improve and maintain their health for the long term.
+Thus, irrespective of disease duration or mode of HIV transmission, every effort must be made to engage and retain adolescents in care so they can improve and maintain their health for the long term.
+Given challenges with youth remaining in care and achieving long-term viral suppression, additional considerations may be given to more intensive case management approaches.
 Adolescents may seek care in several settings including pediatric-focused HIV clinics, adolescent/young adult clinics, and adult-focused clinics.
+Where youth services are available, they may be helpful to consider as one approach to enhancing HIV care engagement and retention among adolescents.
 Regardless of the setting, expertise in caring for adolescents is critical to creating a supportive environment for engaging youth in care.
+12,14